wimhaanstra/HCP/README.md

 #Localisation
 The application will be prepared to be fully multi-lingual, but **our** main focus is English and Dutch.
 We of course will accept pull requests with translations.

+#Colors

+The application will be have both a light and a dark mode.
+The light mode will show different colors, while the dark mode uses different tints of gray to differentiate different sensors.
+Themes will be accepted as pull requests also, as long as you are willing to support them.

 #Also on my mind
 There are a couple of things that are on my mind, that I would love to integrate in HCP.